Fried Patty Pan Squash Patties

 - Use the large holes of a box grater to grate the squash.
 Discard any seeds, and put the squash in a sieve in the sink.1½ pounds patty pan squash

-- In a medium bowl, combine the flour, salt, thyme, and black pepper.1 tablespoon all-purpose flour, 1 teaspoon salt, ¼ teaspoon black pepper, ½ teaspoon thyme
+- In a medium bowl, combine the flour, salt, thyme, and black pepper.1 tablespoon all-purpose flour, ½ teaspoon kosher salt, ¼ teaspoon black pepper, ½ teaspoon dried thyme

 - Squeeze out as much of the water in the squash that you can by wrapping up the squash in a kitchen towel and twisting and squeezing (see tips and tricks above).